gijskoning/ReproducingCURL/docs/project_plan.md

 Time cost for training is expected to be reasonable, but we do not know that for sure.
 That's we we will determine at a later stage how many environments we will test.

+## Further Research Options
+If our work turn out to be too trivial, we purpose we extend our initial plan by one or more of the following options:
+- We  test more environments.
+Either from the DMControl suite or Atari.
+- We Make our own implementation of SAC on top of CURL and compare this with the  SAC implementation used by the authors.
+- We find a paper that extend CURL in some way and reproduce that as well.

 ## Planning
-- Week 2 (start): Create project plan, read paper in detail and startup repo.
+- __Week 2 (start):__ Create project plan, read paper in detail and startup repo.
-- Week 3: Start implementation unsupervised model with RL algorithm (Need to find SAC algorithm) and get first images from DMcontrol suite.
+- __Week 3:__ Start implementation unsupervised model with RL algorithm (Need to find SAC algorithm) and get first images from DMcontrol suite.
-- Week 4: Work further on implementation possibly get first results.
+- __Week 4:__ Work further on implementation possibly get first results.
-- Week 5: Work further on implementation.
+- __Week 5:__ Work further on implementation.
 Reflect on current progress and replan coming weeks.
 See if any research questions come up.
-- Week 6: Training different tasks.
+- __Week 6:__ Training different tasks.
 Find possible improvements.
-- Week 7: Training etc. Start basics for blog.
+- __Week 7:__ Training etc. Start basics for blog.
-- Week 8: Continue...
+- __Week 8:__ Continue...
-- Week 9: Continue...
+- __Week 9:__ Continue...
-- Week 10: 90% of blog done and final runs.
+- __Week 10:__ 90% of blog done and final runs.
-- Week 11: Blog finished and presentation created.
+- __Week 11:__ Blog finished and presentation created.